IntersectMBO/plutus/docs/playground/README.md

 ### Wallet pane

 The wallet pane has two major parts: (1) a list of wallets with funds and including controls to trigger contract endpoints (i.e., wallet endpoint functions) and (2) a list of the current sequence of wallet events that the user wants to submit for execution.
 The list of wallets contains at least one and at most 10 wallets.
 It is accompanied with a "+' button to add additional wallets (greyed out once 10 wallets are displayed).
 Moreover, the wallet pane contains a "Replay Events" button.
-It triggers execution of the event sequence on the mockchain.
+It triggers execution of the event sequence, generating transactions in the process.

 Each wallet includes the following components: